Dirac-type conditions for spanning bounded-degree hypertrees: Spanning trees in quasirandom hypergraphs

-As mentioned in the introduction, being $\gamma n$-large in Corollary~\ref{corollary:spanning-quasirandom} cannot be replaced with a lower bound of type $\Omega(n^{k-1})$ on the minimum degree of $H$, as evidenced by an example by Araújo, Piga and Schacht~\cite[Section 8.2]{AraujoPigaSchacht2020}.
+As mentioned in the introduction, being $\gamma n$-large in Corollary~\ref{corollary:spanning-quasirandom} cannot be replaced with a lower bound of type $\Omega(n^{k-1})$ on the minimum degree of $H$, as evidenced by an example by Ara\'ujo, Piga and Schacht~\cite[Section 8.2]{AraujoPigaSchacht2020}.